juanit0o/Discord-Monkey-Bot/README.md

          </p>
 </a>

-The bot is hosted in https://replit.com/ and pinged by an external website constantly so it is
+The bot is hosted in https://replit.com/ and pinged constantly by an external website constantly so it is
  ### Always online!

 Will had the feature to add subreddits of your own as well as to remove the ones saved through discord commands in a later version.